fgerner/mountebank-demo/readme.md

 ### Contents

-*   server.js: __nodeJS__ server that presents a local form , taken from: https://stackoverflow.com/questions/15427220/how-to-handle-post-request-in-node-js#19183959
+*   form/server.js: __nodeJS__ server that presents a local form , taken from: https://stackoverflow.com/questions/15427220/how-to-handle-post-request-in-node-js#19183959

+* api/api.js: also a simpler nodeJS set of endpoints to allow interactions to practice with Mountebank.
+    * GET endpoint: /api/customers
+    * POST endpoint: /api/create-customer

 *   Dockerfile: image to run server.js in [Docker](https://www.docker.com/)